 Carpenters typically learn on the job or through apprenticeships.
 They often begin doing simple tasks, such as measuring and cutting wood, under the guidance of experienced carpenters or other construction workers.
-They then progress to more complex tasks, such as reading blueprints and building wooden structures.
+They then progress to more complex tasks like reading blueprints and building wooden structures.

-Another way to begin is to get some hands-on experience by working under a carpenter.
-This can happen on-site, as a carpenter’s assistant, or in a carpenter’s work-shop, or a school’s trade shop.
+Another way to begin is to get hands-on experience working under a carpenter.
+This can happen on-site, as a carpenter’s assistant, in a carpenter’s workshop, or a school’s trade shop.
 While learning to work with your hands, you can also grow your knowledge of work-working through educational videos online.

-So, you can start your training through an apprenticeship, a trade school, or a community college, then complete an apprenticeship, and become a journeyman carpenter.
+So, you can start your training through an apprenticeship, a trade school, or a community college, then complete an internship and become a journeyman carpenter.
 7

 The job outlook for carpenters is strong.
-Employment is expected to increase by 8% between 2018 and 2028, which is higher than the national average of 5% for all occupations.
+Employment is expected to increase by 8% between 2018 and 2028, higher than the national average of 5% for all occupations.